Marple Rifle and Pistol Club

 full details and travel arrangements ask at the club range.
 Please note that

-visits to the outdoor ranges are for members and probationary members only,
+visits to the outdoor ranges are for full members

 grounds and family and friends of

 members are invited to attend.
-During this event we organise a 'fun shoot'
+During this event we often organise a 'fun shoot'

 and have demonstrations of different types of shooting